amruthas15/Bookmark/README.md

   - [X] Contains the user header view: picture and username and bio
   - [ ] Contains a section with the users basic stats: # review, # lists, # users following, # followers
 - [ ] Page for book that can be accessed by clicking on book cover picture in review/list
-    - Contains a section with the books basic stats: author, publication date, average star ranking
+    - [ ] Contains a section with the books basic stats: author, publication date, average star ranking

 **Optional Nice-to-have Stories**

+- [ ] User can follow other users and only view the reviews and lists of users they follow in their feed
+- [ ] User can tap the like button in the review cell or list cell to "like" the post.
+- [ ] User can unlike the review/list, decrementing the like count.
 - [ ] Profile view includes that user's reviews and lists.
-- [ ] User can tap the profile image in any post to see another user's profile
+- [ ] User can tap the username in any post to see another user's profile
   - Contains the user header view: picture and tagline
   - Contains a section with the users basic stats: # review, # lists, # users following, # followers
 - [ ] Option to post review/list privately with only personal access
 - [ ] After creating a new review or list, a user should be able to view it in the feed immediately without refetching the timeline from the network.
-- [X] User can switch between popular page (if created), main feed, and personal profile view through a tab bar
-- [X] User can view 10 popular books from popular content page
 - [ ] Link to amazon page to buy book
 - [ ] User can comment on review with proper formatting on comment (profile picture and username
     - [ ] User can delete comment.